Top 16 Day Trips From Chennai, Tamil Nadu - Updated 2025

 day trips from chennai

 Formerly named Madras, Chennai is the capital city of the southern state of Tamil Nadu, India.
-The coastal location, in the southeast of Indian Peninsula, allows the city to have a parade of beach resorts for travellers to enjoy.
-One of the landmarks of Chennai, Fort St. George is still a tourist attraction along with Marina Beach, several temples, and Santhome Cathedral Basilica.
-Should you want your trip to revolve around Chennai’s culture, opt to stay in one of the heritage hotels.
+Its coastal location in the southeast of the Indian Peninsula allows the city to boast a parade of beach resorts for travellers to rejuvenate in.
+One of the historical landmarks of Chennai, Fort St. George, dates back to the 17th century and is still a tourist attraction.
+The city also features Marina Beach, several stunning temples, and Santhome Cathedral Basilica.
+Should you want your trip to revolve around Chennai’s culture, opt to stay in one of the 5-star hotels.
 When in Chennai, you can take advantage of its good connectivity and go on day trips.
-Going on day tours to Kanchipuram, Pondicherry, and Agra allows you to experience the best of various cultures and visit India’s monuments including the Taj Mahal.
-Keep reading for the best day trips from Chennai, Tamil Nadu.
+You can visit places such as Kanchipuram, Kovalam, and Pulicat to experience the best of various cultures.
+Keep reading to learn about the top day trips from Chennai, Tamil Nadu.

 Sarees and temples compete for your attention in the town of Kanchipuram, which has several of both.
 The town is about an hour and 45 minutes’ drive from Chennai and is located about 75 km (47 mi) from the city.
 The major temples in the town showcase how the town situated along the Vegavathi River is an important place of pilgrimage for those in the Vaishnavism sect in Hinduism.
 After you have toured the historic part of the town you can head to the stores.
 Here you can explore the many varieties of a Kanchipuram silk sarees which are created from mulberry silk and then decorated with gold and silver thread.